bbatsov/blog/_posts/2011-04-27-programming-languages-worth-learning.markdown

 Jython - just to name a few) Java is still predominant by a wide margin and this is unlikely to change soon.

-I've thought a couple of introductory Java programming courses(in Bulgarian), but I'd recommend the ["Core Java"](http://www.amazon.com/Core-Java-TM-I--Fundamentals-8th/dp/0132354764/ref=sr_1_1?s=books&ie=UTF8&qid=1303901341&sr=1-1) over my lectures any day of the week. :-)
+I've taught a couple of introductory Java programming courses(in Bulgarian), but I'd recommend the ["Core Java"](http://www.amazon.com/Core-Java-TM-I--Fundamentals-8th/dp/0132354764/ref=sr_1_1?s=books&ie=UTF8&qid=1303901341&sr=1-1) over my lectures any day of the week. :-)
 #Haskell